Geometric study of Gardner equation: Optimal System for Gardner Equation

-The last remaining case occurs when $a_1,a_2,a_3,a_5,a_6,a_7=0$ and $a_4\neq 0$, for which our earlier simplifications were unnecessary.
+The last remaining case occurs when $a_1,\cdots,a_7=0$ exept $a_4\neq 0$, for which our earlier simplifications were unnecessary.
 Because the only remaining vectors are the multiples of $\mathbf{v}_4$, on which the adjoint representation acts trivially. \end{proof}